Create Blueprints with Foundry

 Create and customize cloud infrastructure templates step-by-step

 Resourcely allows you to create and customize infrastructure by following an intuitive step-by-step menu.
-You can begin to create a blueprint by clicking on the Foundry tab in Resourcely's navigation menu. allows you to define the following parts of a blueprint:
+You can begin to create a blueprint by clicking on the Foundry tab in Resourcely's navigation menu.
+Foundry allows you to define the following parts of a blueprint:

 Configure Content